Choose semester and course offering

 After passing the course, the participant should be able to:

-- use theoretical concepts from the course for the analysis of learning in different situations
+2. use theoretical concepts from theories of learning for the analysis of learning in different situations,

-- based on theoretical concepts in the course, analyse observation data in a chosen learning situation and present the results
+3. based on learning theories analyse empirically collected data in a chosen learning situation and present the results,

-- use theories of learning as tool for critical examination of the profession of the teacher, of assignment/regulations and of the conditions for educational leadership
+4. use theories of learning as tool for critical examination of preconditions for the pupil's learning,

 Literature and preparations

-Admitted to the programme for Engineering and Teaching
+Admitted to the programme for Engineering and Education

 Examination and completion

 If the course is discontinued, students may request to be examined during the following two academic years.

 - SEM1 - Seminar, 1.5 credits, grading scale: P, F

 - TEN1 - Examination - Learning as professional assignments, 7.0 credits, grading scale: A, B, C, D, E, FX, F

 Based on recommendation from KTH’s coordinator for disabilities, the examiner will decide how to adapt an examination for students with documented disability.